stijn-dejongh/lovecraft_public_domain/raw_converts/trap.md

 seen before.
 If anything, it was more distinct; and when it began to speak I seemed able to grasp a greater proportion of the words.

-  During this sleep I found most of the morning&rsquo;s deductions confirmed, though the interview was mysteriously cut off long prior to my awakening.
-Robert had seemed apprehensive just before communication ceased, but had already told me that in his strange fourth-dimensional prison colors and spatial relationships were indeed reversed&mdash;black being white, distance increasing apparent size, and so on.
+  During this sleep I found most of the morning's deductions confirmed, though the interview was mysteriously cut off long prior to my awakening.
+Robert had seemed apprehensive just before communication ceased, but had already told me that in his strange fourth-dimensional prison colors and spatial relationships were indeed reversed--black being white, distance increasing apparent size, and so on.

   He had also intimated that, notwithstanding his possession of full physical form and sensations, most human vital properties seemed curiously suspended.
-Nutriment, for example, was quite unnecessary&mdash;a phenomenon really more singular than the omnipresent reversal of objects and attributes, since the latter was a reasonable and mathematically indicated state of things.
+Nutriment, for example, was quite unnecessary--a phenomenon really more singular than the omnipresent reversal of objects and attributes, since the latter was a reasonable and mathematically indicated state of things.
 Another significant piece of information was that the only exit from the glass to the world was the entrance-way, and that this was permanently barred and impenetrably sealed,